- Luxury brands serve a demographic that expects the best, so they have perfected customer service in their business models.

-Crown & Caliber, a company that consigns watches from such brands as Rolex, Breitling and Cartier, said that the luxury market is all about honesty and comfort.
+Crown & Caliber – a company that consigns watches from brands like Rolex, Breitling and Cartier – believes the luxury market is all about honesty and comfort.

 “When dealing with expensive items, it is important to portray trust and professionalism,” said CEO Hamilton Powell.
 “Excellent customer service is the best way to put a customer at ease.
 Successful customer service representatives will portray empathy and will make the owner feel comfortable placing their beloved [luxury item] in safe hands.”

-It doesn't matter what your perception is of your customer service, Powell said.
-What matters is how your customers think you are doing.
-Crown & Caliber performs quarterly net promoter score (NPS) surveys with its customers to get an idea of how the team is doing and where it needs to improve.
+Your perception of your customer service doesn’t matter, Powell said.
+What matters is how your customers think you’re doing.
+For instance, Crown & Caliber performs quarterly net promoter score surveys with its customers to get an idea of how the team is doing and where it needs to improve.

-You can’t improve upon what you aren't tracking.
-Powell noted that his company’s customer service team has very specific metrics reported to them on a daily basis, such as the percentage of repeat customers and the amount of time spent on the phone.
+You can’t improve what you’re not tracking.
+Powell noted that his company’s customer service team has precise metrics reported to them daily, such as the percentage of repeat customers and the amount of time spent on the phone.

 “It is difficult to build a strong rapport with a customer when the only form of communication is [digital],” he said.
 “Speaking with customers on the phone does take a bit more time than just emailing them, but it shows them they are worth the customer service representative’s time.”

-So much of consumption these days is about the whole experience rather than just the product or the service itself.
-Customers are looking to feel special and valued, whether they’re shopping for a Porsche or a new paint color for their house.
+So much of consumption these days is about the whole experience rather than just the product or service.
+Customers want to feel special and valued whether they’re shopping for a Porsche or a new paint color for their house.

 “Even as CEO, I get on the phone with customers myself,” said Bob Seidel, private jet pilot and CEO of Alerion Aviation.
 “No request is too small for me to listen to, which makes the client feel important.”

-Powell reminded business owners that, regardless of your company’s size, industry or target market, the customer should always come first.
+Powell reminds business owners that the customer should always come first, regardless of your company’s size, industry or target market.